 COBBLER BATTER:

-- Non-stick baking spray – For greasing the baking pan.
+Non-stick baking spray – For greasing the baking dish.

 STRAWBERRY PEACH FILLING:

-- Granulated sugar – To help sweeten the tart fruits.
+Granulated sugar – To help with the tartness of the fruits.

-- Salt – To balance the sweetness of our luscious strawberry peach cobbler filling.
+Kosher salt – To balance the sweetness of the fruit filling.

-Ingredient Additions & Substitutions For Peach Strawberry Cobbler
+Ingredient Additions And Substitutions For Peach and Strawberry Cobbler

 Lemon zest